jasonjalufka/jason-portfolio/src/content/projects/shuttleme/index.md

 ---

 - A React web app to track university shuttle locations and arrival times
-- Supports all universities using DoubleMap API for tracking -
+- Supports all universities that use the DoubleMap API
+- Uses Mapbox GL to render real-time routes and bus locations